chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/php.md

 ## 3. Working with the PHP-FPM Image Variant

-The `latest-fpm` image variant is suitable for running PHP applications over FastCGI, to be server via a web server such as Nginx.
+The `latest-fpm` image variant is suitable for running PHP applications over FastCGI, to be served by a web server such as Nginx.
 In this section, we'll run a Docker Compose setup using the `latest-fpm` image variant and the Chainguard Nginx image.

 The `namegen-api` demo is a variation of the previous demo, but it serves the random name generation over HTTP.
 The application responds with a JSON payload containing the animal and adjective combination, and accepts an optional `animal` parameter to specify the animal for the final suggested name.